HighLight: Efficient and Flexible DNN Acceleration with Hierarchical Structured Sparsity

 \subsection{DNNs Processed as Matrix Multiplication}

-We design \designName \ to process various layers in DNNs as matrix multiplications (MM) workloads, as many existing works do~\cite{ampere-white-paper, vector-sparse-tensor-core, s2ta, tpu-datacenter, volta-white-paper, sdp}.
+We design \designName \ to process various layers in DNNs as matrix multiplications (MM) workloads (as shown in Fig.~\ref{fig:toeplitz-mm-loopnest}(a), convolutional layers are flattened with Toeplitz expansion on the inputs~\cite{dnn_syn_lec} before sending to the accelerator for processing), as many existing works do~\cite{ampere-white-paper, vector-sparse-tensor-core, s2ta, tpu-datacenter, volta-white-paper, sdp}.
 Thus, DNN layers with MM kernels (\eg, fully connected layers) are represented as they originally are.
 Whereas, as shown in Fig.~\ref{fig:toeplitz-mm-loopnest}(a), convolutional layers are represented as MM by flattening the weight dimensions and performing a Toeplitz expansion on the inputs~\cite{dnn_syn_lec} before sending to the accelerator for processing.
 Processing all layers as matrix multiplications implies interchangeable operands.
 Hence, instead of referring to the operands as weights and input activations, we refer to them as operands A and B, where operand A is dense or HSS, and operand B is either dense or unstructured sparse.